Gear Pumps Market Size and Share

 Gear Pumps Market Analysis by Mordor Intelligence

-The gear pumps market currently stands at USD 4.9 billion in 2025 and is projected to grow to USD 5.67 billion by 2030, reflecting a 2.97% CAGR over the forecast period.
+The gear pumps market size is expected to grow from USD 4.9 billion in 2025 to USD 5.04 billion in 2026 and is forecast to reach USD 5.82 billion by 2031 at 2.93% CAGR over 2026-2031.
 This growth indicates a mature yet resilient market that continues to benefit from essential industrial demand even as energy-efficiency rules and specialty alloy shortages introduce headwinds.
 Strong capital spending in the upstream oil and gas sector, rapid petrochemical build-outs in the Asia-Pacific region, and the adoption of modular hydraulics in mobile machinery underpin steady order inflows.
 Simultaneously, product development centers on low-noise, variable-displacement systems that complement electrified off-highway equipment and comply with sustainability mandates.
 Ongoing shifts toward bio-based hydraulic fluids also drive innovation in materials for seals, bearings, and coatings, aiming to preserve performance while supporting environmental goals.

 Key Report Takeaways